TagCommander/angular-tag-commander/README.md

 ```

 ## How to reload your container
-When you update your varible you also need to update your container to propagate the changes
+When you update your variable you also need to update your container to propagate the changes
 ```js
 var idc = '1234';
 var ids = '1234';